 And whilst we’re on the subject of hairstyles, we need to get something out of the way first.
 Don’t try and hide your receding hairline or a bald spot.
 Comb-overs and long fringes aren’t going to fool anyone.
 They’re going to do the opposite.
 They’re going to draw attention to your missing hair and frankly, they look ridiculous.
 Don’t even think about it.

 Better options for a receding hairline are the French crop, a faux hawk, or the buzz cut.

 As you start to lose hair at the corners of your hairline a French crop is a suitable style to opt for.
 It’s a hairstyle where hair is cut or shaved at the sides and back of the head and left longer on top (think Cillian Murphy in Peaky Blinders).
 The short hair at the sides helps to draw the eye away from your hairline at the corners.

 If you’ve lost more hair along your hairline opt for a faux hawk.
-This is where your hair is short at the sides, longer on top and peaked towards the centre.
-It should direct attention to the front and centre of your hairline.
+This is where your hair is short at the sides, longer on top, and peaked towards the center.
+It should direct attention to the front and center of your hairline.

 And then there’s the buzz cut.
 This is you taking control.
 As you lose more hair why not embrace it and shave your hair short?

 Receding hairline bothering you?
 It’s time to take control.